faressc/dl4ad/slides/01-intro.md

             <li>Your matriculation number</li>
             <li>Course of Study</li>
             <li>University Email Address</li>
-            <li>Evidence of completion of the modules "Signale und Systeme" or "Digitale Signalverarbeitung" (e.g. excerpt from certificate of grades)</li>
+            <li>Evidence of completion of the formal requirements "Signale und Systeme" or "Digitale Signalverarbeitung" and "Empirisch-wissenschaftliches Arbeiten" (e.g., excerpt from certificate of grades) or equivalent</li>
         </ul>
     </div>
     <div>
-        <strong>Note:</strong> The course is limited to 16 participants (4 groups of 4).
+        <strong>Note:</strong> The course is limited to 16 participants.
 Selection will be based on a lottery.
 After receiving confirmation, enroll in MOSES until 6.
 November 2025.
     </div>
 </div>

 ---

-## Assessment – DL4AD
+## Graded Deliverables

 **Project Presentation** (1/3 Grade) – *Date:* 18.12.2025